 Poor punctuality is not acceptable.
-If your child misses the start of the day, they can miss work and do not
+If your child misses the start of the day, they can miss work and do not spend time with their class teacher getting vital information and news for the day.
+Late arriving pupils also disrupt lessons, it can be embarrassing for the child and can also encourage absence.

-How we manage lateness:
+How we manage time keeping: